prachiushah11/prachiushah11/README.md

 - 👋 Hi, I’m Prachi
 - 👀 I’m interested in Data and software, aspiring Business Analyst.
-Let me know if you have any opportunity for us!
+Let me know if you have any opportunity for me!
 - 🌱 I’m currently learning Software Management, DataBase Design and Data Mining
-- 💞️ I’m looking to collaborate on Data mining and Advanced Software Design
 - 📫 Reach me at prachiushah11@gmail.com

 <!---